ajay-sreeram/ajay-sreeram/README.md

 * Converting sql query into a natural language sentence.
 * Generating dance steps for a given music in specified style.
 * Natural language based visual analytic dashboard.
+* Weekend projects:
   * A voice bot that can see, listen, talk, learn and understand.
   * Created an Augmented reality mobile app to bring Lord Ganesha to home.
   * A webpage to do completely autonomous chat with popular gpt-2 model.
   * Telegram bot to do random chitchat and also to add neural stylings to the photos.
+  * Kids drawing app to show correctness and mistakes in their sketch.
   * Mobile app to chat and listen to music in sync.
   * Chrome extension to get qr code of opened webpage.
   * Image processing based gesture controls to a popular vr game on browser.
   * Pomodoro app for time management.
   * Chrome extension to mark highlights in page for further references.
   * Digital slam book with options to request and write for others.
   * Online platform to find study materials, books and novels
   * Android app to draw tri colors on selfies.